 Approve and adopt H.O.
 Proposed Findings of Fact and Recommended Decisions

 Refer to M.A. for additional advice or further information

-Refer to D.U. with instructions, such as return the matter back with specific instructions to the presiding H.O.
+Refer to Disability Unit with instructions, such as return the matter back with specific instructions to the presiding H.O.

 Assign the next available H.O., if the matter has not already been heard before an H.O., with specific instructions to consider all or limited issues

 Take any other action which may assist the Board in making a decision on the Completed Application.

 A tie vote results in a failure to find in your favor and constitutes a denial of the Complete Application or the portion of the Completed Application on which the vote is taken.

 Notice of Board’s Action

-Step 10: Disability Retirement Granted and Calculated
+Step 11: Disability Retirement Granted and Calculated

 Your granted disability retirement can be Service Connected or Non- Service Connected and the calculations depend on the particulars of your case.

 Service Connected Calculations